-The Company's ECL assessment on the financial assets measured at amortized cost is disclosed in Note 21.
+The Company's ECL assessment on the financial asset measured at amortized cost is disclosed in Note 19.

-Deferred tax assets
+Deferred tax asset

-The Company reviews the carrying amount at the end of each of reporting period and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
-However, there is no assurance that the Company will generate sufficient taxable profit that will allow all or part of its deferred tax assets to be utilized.
+The Company reviews the carrying amount at the end of each reporting period and reduces deferred tax asset to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.

+However, there is no assurance that the Company will generate sufficient taxable profit that will allow all or part of its deferred tax asset to be utilized.

-Based on Management's expectation of the Company's future taxable income, the Company did not recognize deferred tax assets as at December 31, 2022 and 2021, as disclosed in Note 19.
+Based on Management's expectation of the Company's future taxable income, the Company did not recognize deferred tax asset as at December 31, 2022 and 2021, as disclosed in Note 17.